Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

-With the above triangulation algorithm for images, we can simplify the image registration problem as a mapping problem of triangulated surfaces.
+With the above triangulation algorithm for images, we can simplify the image registration problem as a mapping problem of triangulated surfaces rather than of sets of landmark points.
 Many conventional image registration approaches are hindered by the long computational time and the accuracy of the initial maps.
 With the new strategy, it is easy to obtain a highly efficient and reasonably accurate registration of images.
 Our registration result can serve as a high quality initial map for various algorithms.

-In this work, we apply our proposed {\em TRIM} algorithm for landmark-aligned quasi-conformal image registration.
-Ideally, conformal registration are desired as conformal mappings preserve angles and hence the local geometry of the images.
-However, with the presence of landmark constraints, conformal mappings may not exist.
+To preserve angles and hence the local geometry of two surfaces, rather than simply mapping two sets of points, conformal mappings may not exist due to presence of landmark constraints.
 We turn to consider quasi-conformal mappings, a type of mappings which is closely related to the conformal mappings.
 Mathematically, a \emph{quasi-conformal mapping} $f: \mathbb{C} \to \mathbb{C}$ satisfies the Beltrami equation

-with $\mu$ is a complex-valued function with sup norm less than 1. $\mu$ is called the \emph{Beltrami coefficient} of $f$.
+where $\mu$ (called the \emph{Beltrami coefficient} of $f$) is a complex-valued function with sup norm less than 1.
 Intuitively, a conformal mapping maps infinitesimal circles to infinitesimal circles, while a quasi-conformal mapping maps infinitesimal circles to infinitesimal ellipses (see Figure \ref{fig:beltrami}).
 Readers are referred to \cite{Gardiner00} for more details.

-In \cite{Lam14}, Lam and Lui proposed the quasi-conformal landmark registration (QCLR) algorithm for triangular meshes.
-In this work, we apply the QCLR algorithm on our coarse triangulations of images.
+In this work, we apply the quasi-conformal landmark registration (QCLR) algorithm (designed for general surfaces in \cite{Lam14}) to our coarse triangulations of images.
 More explicitly, to compute a registration mapping $f:I_1 \to I_2$ between two images $I_1$ and $I_2$ with prescribed point correspondences

-we first apply our proposed {\em TRIM} algorithm and obtain a coarse triangulation $\mathcal{T}_1$ on $I_1$.
+where $\{p_i\}_{i=1}^n$ are a set of points on $I_1$ and $\{q_i\}_{i=1}^n$ are a set of points on $I_2$, we first apply our proposed {\em TRIM} algorithm and obtain a coarse triangulation $\mathcal{T}_1$ on $I_1$.
 Here, we include the feature points $\{p_i\}_{i=1}^n$ in the generation of the coarse triangulation, as described in the fifth step of the {\em TRIM} algorithm.
 Then, instead of directly computing $f$, we can solve for a map $\tilde{f}: \mathcal{T}_1 \to I_2$.
 Since the problem size is significantly reduced under the coarse triangulation, the computation for $\tilde{f}$ is much more efficient than that for $f$.